 Marilyn Monroe 23 is a classic screen print by Andy Warhol which appears in his Marilyn series from 1967.
-The work expresses Warhol’s acclaimed pop-art style, and presents the actress in vibrant hues and flat regions of color: a signature of Warholian technique.
-The Marilyn prints are archetypal of the pop-art movement, which Warhol championed with pieces like Campbell’s Soup Cans.
+This version may be referred to as the turquoise Marilyn, or “yellow” in reference to the hair.
+The work expresses Warhol’s acclaimed pop style, and presents the actress in vibrant hues and flat regions of color: a signature of Warholian technique.
+The Marilyn prints are archetypal of the Pop Art movement, which Warhol championed with pieces like Campbell’s Soup Cans.
 The portfolio presents Marilyn Monroe as an icon of pop-culture, and reflects many of Andy’s curiosities.
-Notably, Marilyn Monroe 23 ranks amongst Warhol’s top 10 highest selling prints.

 Originally, Warhol painted Monroe’s portrait in Marilyn Diptych (1962).
 Soon after her death, he became entranced with the actress as a hyperreal image of glamour and fame.
 Being sensitive to the public’s attention, Warhol also noticed how Monroe’s reputation evolved after her tragic suicide.
 For every Marilyn creation, Warhol used the same photograph: a publicity shot taken by Gene Korman for Marilyn’s 1953 film Niagara.
 The portfolio thus attracted some notoriety.
 The art world began to question an artist’s ability to appropriate a repeated symbol before it becomes a copyright issue.
 Regardless, the Marilyn portraits were highly successful, and became some of Warhol’s most recognizable prints.